Puppy Socialising - when everyone wants to meet your puppy.

 This can be incredibly powerful and will give your puppy a really good basic foundation for enjoying their walks while focusing on you and ignoring potential distractions.

-If you have a puppy give this a go and let me know how you get on.
+If you have a puppy or an older dog give this a go and let me know how you get on.